aws-samples/snap-xcompile/README.md

 1. Transfer snap to your target system.

 2. Install snap.
-Replace **filename** with name of the snap produced by Snap xCompile.
+Replace **FILENAME** with name of the snap produced by Snap xCompile.
 ```
-sudo snap install --devmode filename.snap
+sudo snap install --devmode FILENAME.snap
 ```

 3. Confirm snap installation.